shoganhennessy/shoganhennessy.github.io/_posts/2021-12-29-overdoses-in-scotland-and-the-united-states.md

 Per capita rates of drug overdose in each nation seem to be near identical, which I find fascinating.
 The rest of the United Kingdom (UK, which mostly represents England thanks to its over-sized population in the British Isles) has not the same trend to the US and Scotland, despite being only a short border crossing away.
 Is this merely a statistical irregularity?
-Perhaps there is there a joint explanation for the US and Scotland's similar trend in overdose rate.
+Perhaps there is a joint explanation for the US and Scotland's similar trend in overdose rate.

 ## The Trainspotting Generation

 The UK and the US have long been considered close counterparts, sharing many similarities including similar per capita income and the same language.
-Their main difference is in size, where the US is much large in population and area.
+Their main difference is in size, where the US is much larger in population and area.
 [This table (reproduced from Wikipedia)](https://en.wikipedia.org/wiki/Countries_of_the_United_Kingdom#Statistics) compares the composition of the UK with the US to paint the picture.

 <table class="wikitable sortable">